FRex/swap/README.md

 # swap

 A simple Python script that takes 2 filenames and swaps those files using `os.rename` and then updates their modification times using `os.utime`.
+It's okay if one of the files does not exist.

 My use case was to edit a file, and then swap it with the original, recompile, and retest my program.